Cheeseburger

-A cheeseburger is a hamburger topped with cheese.
-Traditionally, the slice of cheese is placed on top of the meat patty.
-The cheese is usually added to the cooking hamburger patty shortly before serving, which allows the cheese to melt.
+A cheeseburger is a hamburger with one or more slices of melted cheese on top of the meat patty, added near the end of the cooking time.
 Cheeseburgers can include variations in structure, ingredients and composition.
-As with other hamburgers, a cheeseburger may include toppings such as lettuce, tomato, onion, pickles, bacon, mayonnaise, ketchup, and mustard.
+As with other hamburgers, a cheeseburger may include various condiments and other toppings such as lettuce, tomato and ketchup.

-In fast food restaurants, the cheese used in cheeseburgers is usually processed cheese.
-Other meltable cheeses may be used as alternatives.
-Common examples include cheddar, Swiss, mozzarella, blue cheese, and pepper jack.
-Popular restaurants that sell cheeseburgers include McDonald's, Burger King, Wendy's, and many more.
+In fast food restaurants across the United States, processed cheese is usually used, although other meltable cheeses are used, such as cheddar, Swiss, mozzarella, blue cheese, or pepper jack.
+Virtually all restaurants that sell hamburgers also offer cheeseburgers.

 Origins

 By the late 19th century, the vast grasslands of the Great Plains had been opened up for cattle ranching.
 This made it possible for many Americans to consume beef almost daily.
-The hamburger remains as one of the cheapest sources of beef in America.
+The hamburger remains as one of the cheapest forms of beef in America.

-Adding cheese to hamburgers became popular in 1920.
+Adding cheese to hamburgers became popular in the 1920s.
 There are several competing claims as to who created the first cheeseburger.
 Lionel Sternberger is reputed to have introduced the cheeseburger in 1924 at the age of 16.
-He was working as a fry cook at his father's Pasadena, California sandwich shop, "The Rite Spot", and "experimentally dropped a slab of American cheese on a sizzling hamburger."
+He was working as a fry cook at his father's Pasadena, California, sandwich shop, "The Rite Spot", and "experimentally dropped a slab of American cheese on a sizzling hamburger."

-An early example of the cheeseburger appearing on a menu is a 1928 menu for the Los Angeles restaurant O'Dell's which listed a cheeseburger smothered with chili for 25 cents.
+An early example of the cheeseburger appearing on a menu is a 1928 menu for the Los Angeles restaurant O'Dell's, which listed a cheeseburger smothered with chili for 25 cents, or about 4.7 dollars in 2025 after inflation.